kburchfiel/rope/README.md

 # #1.4: Is a dictionary with the ROPE outlines available?
 Yes!
-I have now made public a custom Plover dictionary ("ROPE 2-3 additions and more") that contains all of the outlines for the 3,100+ additions that ROPE 2-3 suggests, along with lots of misstroke entries that will make these outlines easier to adopt.
+I have now made public a custom Plover dictionary ("ROPE 2-3 additions and more") that contains all of the outlines for many additions that ROPE 2-3 suggests, along with lots of misstroke entries that will make these outlines easier to adopt.
 The dictionary can be found on the Rope GitHub page.
 	This dictionary is not perfect; for example, it contains lots of "outdated" added-in outlines that have since been replaced with new additions.
 In addition, if you don't wish to use all of the added-in outlines in ROPE, I wouldn't necessarily recommend using this dictionary, as it remaps a number of pre-existing outlines to new words.
 A further issue with this dictionary is that new outlines are continuing to be developed, so any download of this dictionary will become outdated over time.
 (However, I will continue to upload updates of this dictionary.)
 	Finally, the version of the default Plover dictionary (main.json) that I use may differ significantly from a more recent version of the main Plover dictionary.
 This means that the "ROPE 2-3 additions and more" dictionary may interact differently with a newer copy of the main Plover dictionary.
 	However, if you wish to use all of the new outlines suggested in ROPE, this dictionary may save you a lot of time.
 And if it causes any trouble, you can always delete it.